+work sheet serves as a practical resource to facilitate and document the strategic planning process.

-1. Goal (SMART) Specific: Clearly defined and focused.
+1. Goal (SMART) What is your goal?

+Specific: Clearly defined and focused.

 Measurable: Quantifiable criteria to gauge success.

-Achievable: Realistic and feasible within constraints.
+Achievable: Realistic and feasible within

+constraints.

 Relevant: Aligns with organisational objectives.

 Timeline: Specific timeframe for completion.

+2. Timeline Write here:

+write here:

-What is your goal?
-2. Timeline Clearly outline the chronological sequence of activities.
+Clearly outline the chronological sequence of activities.

 Specify start and end dates for each phase.

 Include key milestones and deadlines.

+2 Actions and Taction (Stratonics Write here:

-Write here: 3.
-Actions and Tactics (Strategies that tie together) Clearly articulate the steps and strategies to achieve the goal.
+3. Actions and Tactics (Strategies write nere:

+that tie together)

+Clearly articulate the steps and strategies to

+achieve the goal.

 Identify tactics that align with the overall strategy.

-Ensure that actions complement each other for cohesive implementation.
-Write here: 4.
-Benchmarks (Milestones) Set significant milestones to track progress.
-Establish key performance indicators (KPIs) for each benchmark.
-Provide a measurable way to assess achievements and adjust strategies if needed.
-Write here:
+Ensure that actions complement each other

+for cohesive implementation.

+Tor corresive implementation.

+4. Danaharanka (Milastana) Marita In a const

+4. Benchmarks (Milestones) Write here:

+Set significant milestones to track progress.
+Containing the second of the secon

+Establish key performance indicators (KPIs)

+for each benchmark.

+Provide a measurable way to assess

+achievements and adjust strategies if

+needed.